 • Administration of Human Resources.

-The Business Manager and back office support function undertakes the Management and Financial reporting function.
+The Head of Finance and back office support functions undertakes the Management and Financial reporting function.
 This includes:

 • Internal and external statutory audits;